Free, confidential whistleblowing advice

 Implementing the Employment Rights Act 2025

-From 2025, the Employment Rights Act 2025 will bring in a number of changes that matter for whistleblowers and anyone raising concerns about sexual harassment at work.
+The Employment Rights Act 2025 will bring in a number of changes that matter for whistleblowers and anyone raising concerns about sexual harassment at work.
 From April 2026, whistleblowing protections will clearly cover sexual harassment.
 While this was already possible through case law, spelling it out in the law itself makes the protection easier to understand and use.

 By October 2026, the Government expects to ban the routine use of NDAs in sexual harassment cases.
 NDAs will only be allowed if both sides genuinely agree to them, helping to stop people being silenced after raising concerns.
 Guidance on how this will work in practice is expected following a consultation in early 2026.

 Also from October 2026, employers will be under a new duty to take all reasonable steps to prevent sexual harassment, including harassment by third parties.
-Having strong whistleblowing arrangements and a culture where people feel safe to speak up will be key – not just to meeting the law, but to tackling problems early and avoiding harm in the first place.
+Having strong whistleblowing arrangements and a culture where people feel safe to speak up will be key – not just meeting the law, but to tackling problems early and avoiding harm in the first place.

 Cases to watch

-The Post Office Horizon inquiry is expected to conclude early in 2026, Volume 2 will cover why the scandal occurred- looking at the organizational failures that lead to the largest miscarriage of justice in UK legal history.
+The Post Office Horizon inquiry is expected to conclude early in 2026, Volume 2 will cover why the scandal occurred- looking at the organisational failures that lead to the largest miscarriage of justice in UK legal history.
 The inquiries conclusion is likely to be stark reminder of what can go wrong when concerns are ignored as Protect highlighted in research from 2025 – and why strong whistleblowing protections and cultures that genuinely listen and act are vital.

 The Thirlwall Inquiry, examining the events that lead to the murders committed by Lucy Letby, is also expected to be published in early 2026.
-Whistleblowing is likely to be a major part of the inquires findings chronicling how staff raised concerns about Lucy Letby but ultimately ignored by senior managers.
+Whistleblowing is likely to be a major part of the inquires findings chronicling how staff raised concerns about Lucy Letby but ultimately were ignored by senior managers.
 The evidence so far underlines the importance of creating workplaces where people feel safe to speak up and are taken seriously when they do, Sybille Raphael, legal director of Protect, said NHS staff felt raising concerns was “like throwing a pebble in a dark hole”, adding: “It’s completely pointless.”
 “Instead of being thanked for doing what they should do, which is raising a concern, they are being punished for it, they are being victimised.”

 The inquiry is a powerful reminder that whistleblowing isn’t just a policy issue – it’s about preventing harm and saving lives.